AshitaC/AshitaC.github.io/README.md

 ---

-### Trust-aware Neural News Recommender (FANAR)
+### Trust-aware Neural News Recommender | PyTorch, BERT, HuggingFace
 **[GitHub Repository](https://github.com/AshitaC/Misinformation-Aware-News-Recommender-System)**

-I implemented FANAR, a trust-based misinformation-aware news recommender system in PyTorch using HuggingFace transformers for my master’s project.
-This work focuses on BERT-based content embeddings and attention-driven user representation to mitigate misinformation exposure.
+*  Developed a trust-based recommender system in **PyTorch** using **HuggingFace Transformers**, focusing on ethical AI and misinformation mitigation.
+*  Integrated **BERT**-based content embeddings and **Attention Mechanisms** to create robust user representations that prioritize reliable news sources.
+*  Validated model performance on public benchmarks and established reproducible pipelines for the research community.
+*  **Publication**: Work submitted to **ECIR 2026** (The 48th European Conference on Information Retrieval).

 **Publication:**
 A. Chandnani, M. S. Ahmed, and F. Spezzano.
 "Reproducibility of FANAR: Adapting a Trust-based News Recommender for Fake News Mitigation to Public Benchmarks."
 Submitted to **ECIR 2026**.